scorpioborn/networks/testnet/sge-network-3/README.md

 # Then reboot the instance for it to take effect and check with:
 ulimit -Sn
 ```

 > Optional requirement: GNU make [ref](https://www.gnu.org/software/make/manual/html_node/index.html)

-- Clone git repository and Network
+- Clone the git repository and Network

 ```shell
 git clone https://github.com/sge-network/sge